 Everyone has heard the urban legend of a timing belt breaking… the stories are terrifying and repairs are exorbitantly expensive.
 But what exactly is a timing belt?
 And how do you maintain it?

-A timing belt (or a timing chain on some cars) is the part in your engine that synchronises the rotation of the crankshaft that drives the wheels, with the movement of the engine valves, which provide the power.
+A timing belt (or a car timing chain in some cases) is the part in your engine that synchronises the rotation of the crankshaft that drives the wheels, with the movement of the engine valves, which provide the power.
 The timing belt makes sure that the valves open and close at the right time to ensure the car runs smoothly and has the correct airflow.
-It effectively helps the car to ‘breathe’; breathing clean air in and exhaust fumes out (or used air).
+It effectively helps the car to ‘breathe’; ensuring clean air comes in, and exhaust fumes (used air) goes out.

 It’s what keeps everything moving together in sync, it’s a reasonably simple part in itself (just a rubber belt or a chain), but does an incredibly complex and vital job.
 Without this critical part, the engine’s operation will not be timed properly.
 If an engine is not timed properly it will misfire, resulting in some severe banging noises, possibly sending pistons flying out of their cylinders and completely bringing the car to a stop – maybe even to never start again!

 It mostly depends on the make and model of your vehicle or the mechanic you use.
-Autoguru states the average timing belt replacement costs start at $500 and can reach well over $1000.
-CarSales says that labour costs alone can be upwards of $1,200 (8 hours to replace at $150 per hour).
+Autoguru states the average cost of replacing a timing belt starts at $500 and can reach well over $1000.
+Labour costs alone can be upwards of $1,200 (8 hours to replace at $150 per hour).
 And that’s without parts!
 Also, most of the time, your water pump will be changed as well, which adds to the bill.

 Keep in mind that dealerships can often be more expensive than your local mechanic, so make sure you get a second opinion.
-It’s also highly advised to make sure that when your timing belt is replaced, your vehicle service log book is updated and you keep the receipts for parts and work completed.
+It’s also highly advised to make sure your vehicle service logbook is updated when your timing belt is replaced and you keep the receipts for parts and work completed.
 This can impact the value of your vehicle if or when you come to sell it.

 It’s worth mentioning that if it’s too late, and the timing belt has already broken, it might be the end for your car.
-If the aforementioned bent pistons or blown cylinder head was to occur, you’re looking at replacing the engine.
-As you can image, this is not cheap, no matter the model of car you drive.
+If the pistons bend or the cylinder head blows, you’re looking at replacing the engine.
+As you can imagine, this is not cheap, no matter the model of car you drive.

 If your timing belt breaks, then the value of your vehicle will reduce even further.
-So make sure you replace your timing belt to maintain the value of your vehicle, and make sure it is recorded in your service history / you kept the receipts and invoices.
+So make sure you replace your timing belt to maintain the value of your vehicle and that it is recorded in your service history with the receipts and invoices.
 Remember: if it’s not recorded, it didn’t happen!

 There are three key things to keep in mind:

 Cars Brisbane will take it off your hands!
-We buy any car, no matter the age or condition.
-Send us an email with a few details and we’ll get back to you to arrange a quote.
+We buy any car, no matter the age or make.
+Complete our enquiry form with a few details and we’ll get back to you to arrange a quote.
 We even pay cash on the spot!